January 14, 2023

 by Sean Alexander

-This article will explore the differences between so-called high and low magic, as well as what goes into unifying them.
+This article will explore the differences between so-called high magick and low magick, as well as what goes into unifying them.
 As with my other articles, "magic" (sometimes spelled "magick") refers to an indefinable force that all of us know even if we have difficulty giving it an exact definition.

 As with many aspects of the esoteric and occult and even mainstream religion, magic is composed of dualities.
 The most obvious divide is that of black ("bad") magic and white ("good") magic.
 From time to time, when acquaintances find out that I mess with the craft, they immediately ask "but you're doing the good kind of magic, right?"